-This list by no means a comprehensive list of all the places where BPA is found.
-Manufacturers often use BPA to make epoxy resins to coat the inside of metal cans so that they do not corrode or break.
-A study published in the journal JAMA found that hand sanitizer speeds up the absorption of BPA from paper receipts into the body.
-It is found in many packaged goods and plastic beverage containers.
+This is by no means a comprehensive list.
+BPA is found in many packaged goods and plastic beverage containers.
+Manufacturers often use BPA to make epoxy resins to coat the inside of metal cans so that they do not corrode.
+A study published in the journal JAMA has even found that hand sanitizer speeds up the absorption of BPA from paper receipts into the body.

 Is ‘BPA-free plastic" safe?

 The evidence against so-called ‘BPA free’ plastics, including reusable plastic bottles, is alarming.
 Why?
-Since manufacturers need to produce plastic somehow, they replace BPA with other synthesized chemicals that release estrogens even more dangerous than BPA, such as BPS and BFP.
+Since manufacturers need to continue producing plastic bottles to stay in business, they replace BPA with other synthesized chemicals that release estrogens even more dangerous than BPA, such as BPS and BFP.
 One study found that BPS, an alternative used in ‘BPA-free’ bottles, had the same harmful effects on the body, including negative effects on estrogen and the thyroid hormone system.
 Even worse, the cocktail of these chemicals together is doing even more damage to the body.
-In a study performed in 2013 at the University of Texas Medical Branch at Galveston, they found that the combination of multiple endocrine-disruptors caused cell mutation which does damage to our genes.
+In a study performed in 2013 at the University of Texas Medical Branch at Galveston, they found that the combination of multiple endocrine-disruptors caused cell mutation and significant damage to genes.
 Nearly 81% of Americans have detectable levels of BPS in their urine.

 Plastic waste, a worldwide epidemic

 We know that plastic is the number one carrier of BPA.
 A new study found that by 2021 disposable plastic water bottle consumption will be more than 580 billion plastic bottles a year.
 That’s billion, with a B. In the United States alone, 1,500 plastic water bottles are used every second.
-Take a moment to think about that.
+Take a moment to let that sink in.
 Considering only 7% of plastic bottles end up getting recycled, the excess typically ends up in oceans, rivers, lakes and other natural habitats.

 Why does this matter?
-Aside from the fact that BPA harms our bodies with frequent contact, it is downright awful for the environment.
+Aside from the fact that BPA harms our body with frequent contact, it is downright wreaking havoc on our environment.
 It does not biodegrade, and it is a petroleum-based product.
 Entire ecosystems have been wiped out by plastic waste vortexes floating in our oceans.
 One of them, the Great Pacific Garbage Patch spans over 1.3 million square miles and continues to grow as it draws in more plastic waste every day.
-Since BPA is in almost in every kind of plastic, this means BPA is leaking into our water supplies, the foods we eat (fish absorb almost anything in the water) and ending up in our bodies.
-Boycotting BPA (and other ‘BPA free’ plastic alternatives) means boycotting the plastic industry.
-This can be a catalyst for the decrease in plastic pollution and an improvement to our health, and the health of generations to come.
+Since BPA is found in almost every type of plastic, BPA is frequently leaking into our water supply and the foods we eat (fish absorb many contaminants found in the ocean).
+Boycotting BPA (and other ‘BPA free’ plastic alternatives) means boycotting the plastic bottle industry first and foremost.
+This can be the catalyst for a decrease in plastic pollution and an improvement to our health, and the health of generations to come.

 This does not mean plastic is inherently evil, it simply means we as humans are turning a wonderful invention into a disposable nightmare.
 A plastic water bottle can be used thousands of times, but unfortunately, we have turned an incredible material into a single-use container, and it is our personal habits that need to change.
-We are a big population with a healthy appetite, and our environment is not geared to handle such volumes of waste.
+We are a global civilization with a big appetite, and our environment is not geared to handle such large volumes of waste.

 What can you do?

-It is critical we try and limit how much we and our loved ones come into contact with this substance.
-Here are some things you can do in your everyday life to make sure you aren’t being over exposed:
+It is critical we try and limit how much we and our loved ones come into contact with BPA.
+Here are some things you can do in your everyday life to make sure you aren’t being overexposed:

 - Cut down on plastic consumption and use glass instead.
-Whether it has BPA in it or not, plastic is bad for the environment.
+Whether it has BPA in it or not, plastic waste is destroying ecosystems.
 It is made from oil, and it virtually never biodegrades.
-Consider using glass water bottles that you can refill, and think about storing foods in glass jars instead of plastic bags and containers.
+Consider using glass water bottles that you can refill, and think about storing foods in glass jars instead of plastic bags and containers which can leach contaminants.

 - Eat real food, not processed and packaged.
 This is something you should consider even without the risks of BPA.
-Natural foods are more flavorful, nutritious and easier on the environment.
-Try to buy more foods that come straight from the ground, not a factory.
+Natural foods are more flavorful, nutritious and easier on the environment and your gut.
+Try to buy more root veggies that come from the ground, not a factory.
 Avoid canned foods.

 - Look for plastics with the BPA-free label.
-Try to find options that do not use BPA and are well-researched and make sure the product/manufacturer provides the name of the material that is used in place of the BPA plastic.
+Do your research, try to find options that do not use BPA and make sure the product/manufacturer provides the name of the material that is used in place of BPA.

-What will you do to try and reduce your plastic consumption?
-It's never too late to put our health in focus, and to help preserve our environment for future generations.
+What will you do to reduce your plastic footprint?
+It's never too late to put your health in focus, and to help preserve our environment for future generations.

 p.s. have you joined our newsletter yet?
 Subscribe to get occasional updates with green-living tips, stories from people who inspire us, special promos and more.
 It's forever free, and we only send good stuff.
 Promise.